Heinz Schmidt (pilot): Aerial victory claims

 According to US historian David T. Zabecki, Schmidt was credited with 173 aerial victories.
-Obermaier and Spick also lists him with 173 aerial victories claimed in over 700 combat missions.
+Obermaier and Spick also lists him with 173 aerial victories claimed in over 700 combat missions, and a mission-to-claim ratio of 4.05.
 Dixon states that Schmidt flew 712 combat missions.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 173 aerial victories, all of which claimed on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 49241".
 The Luftwaffe grid map covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.